Discount Rate 31 Dec 2023

 OTHER NEWS

-RISING MARKET DISCOUNT RATES
+MARKET DISCOUNT RATES – 30 JUNE 2024

-Inflation has slowed but economic uncertainty continues to drive market volatility, with growth in the Australian economy and household spending slowing.
-The selection of a reasonable discount rate therefore remains a key consideration, whether for the purpose of financial reporting or for any valuation analysis.
+Optimism around the easing of inflation and potential interest rate cuts led to a rally in equity markets towards the end of June 2024.
+With markets continuing to fluctuate significantly, the selection of a reasonable discount rate remains a key consideration, whether for the purpose of financial reporting or for any valuation analysis.